If you have questions or wish to describe your symptoms and treatments,

 This web page was last modified on Thursday, July 10, 1997.

-This page was created with FrontPage 98, a Web Page Editor.
+This page was created with FrontPage 98,

 The cartoon above was created by Robert Van Den Berghe.